zachlasiuk/arm-software-developers-ads/content/learning-paths/microcontroller/cmsis_rtx/eventrecorder.md

 ```
 ## Observe RTX events in the Event Viewer

-Finally, the RTX source contains many Event Recorder annotations.
+The RTX source contains many Event Recorder annotations.
 To see these events in the viewer, return to the IDE, and open the `Manage run-time environment` dialog.

 Enable `CMSIS` > `RTOS2 (API)` > `Keil RTX5`, but now select `Source` variant.
 Click `OK` to save.
 Rebuild the application.

 Click `Debug` (`Ctrl+F5`), then `Run` (`F5`) to start the application.

 Observe the events in the viewer, filtering as appropriate.

+If no RTOS events are visible, verify that they are enabled in `Target Options` > `Debug` > `Manage Component Viewer Description Files`.

 ## Comments for Arm Development Studio users
 * Event Recorder viewer functionality is not supported by Arm Debugger.